quangnd/marktrapp.com/README.md

 This repository contains the code for generating [marktrapp.com][1].
 The purpose behind providing the website source is threefold:

 * Make it relatively easy to submit fixes or changes to those that want to
-* Maintain some amount of transparancy about what goes into the website
+* Maintain some amount of transparency about what goes into the website
 * Act as an example for anyone who wants to use a static site generator

 ## System requirements